 Perform a full examination.
 Check for a pyrexia, meningism or other signs of infection.
 Note whether there are any neurological signs or abnormal movements, or cogwheel rigidity (Parkinsonism).
 A grasp reflex may be present.

-- Motoric immobility - catalepsy (see below), waxy flexibility, stupor (extreme hypoactivity, minimal response to stimuli, including painful ones).
+- Motor immobility - catalepsy (see below), waxy flexibility, rigidity, stupor (extreme hypoactivity, minimal response to stimuli, including painful ones).

 - Mutism - verbally minimally responsive.